Just 9-hours from Los Angeles (that is just 1-more hour than Tahiti!) and you have arrived at the Cook Islands, a South Pacific “Dream Destination!”

 There are many traditional Cook Island Polynesian dancing and singing shows around the island, usually in one of the larger resorts after a large buffet of local foods.

 Sometimes known as “The Lost Village,” Highland Paradise is a cultural feast of Cook Islands entertainment and spiritual experience.
-Amongst 25 acres of highland gardens and views, you will experience drumming, singing, dancing, weaving, carving, medicine making, story telling, umu feasting (underground oven) just as they were more than 600 years ago on this very spot!
+Amongst 25 acres of highland gardens and views, you will experience drumming, singing, dancing, weaving, carving, medicine making, storytelling, umu feasting (underground oven) just as they were more than 600 years ago on this very spot!

-Sundays are a day or worship, family time, and relaxation for the islanders.
+Sundays are a day for worship, family time, and relaxation for the islanders.
 You can take this time to visit a local church, they would love to have you as their guest, or just enjoy the time on a beach to relax.

 Avatiu Harbor, a short walk to the west of central Avarua on the north coast of Rarotonga, has a constant stream of activity with private yachts calling in from all parts of the world, fishing boats, diving charter boats, inter-island freight ships, and cruise liners.